 The existing multi-use pathway at the intersection will remain in place.
 As the Rideau River is prone to periodic flooding, the proposed grade-separated pathway will, on occasion, need to be closed temporarily.
 During such flooding events, cyclists and pedestrians will be able to approach Bank Street via the existing multi-use pathway and cross at the signalized intersection.

-To allow equipment and materials to be moved to and from the site, temporary lane closures may occur from time to time over the duration of the project.
-Construction of the multi-use pathway is anticipated to last approximately 8 to 10 weeks.
+To allow equipment and materials to be moved to and from the site, temporary lane closures may be required from time to time over the duration of the project.
 Traffic disruptions on both Bank Street and Riverside Drive will be kept to a minimum.